saptarshibasu/aws-study/README.md

 * CloudWatch with EC2 will monitor events every 5 min by default - **basic monitoring**
 * With **detailed monitoring**, the interval will be 1 min.
 Use detailed monitoring for prompt scaling actions in ASG
 * CloudWatch alarms can be created to trigger notifications when a certain metric reaches a certain value
+* We can create a CloudWatch Events Rule That triggers on an AWS API Call Using AWS CloudTrail
 * Enabling CloudWatch logs for **EC2**
   * Assign appropriate CloudWatch access policy to the IAM role
   * Install CloudWatch agent (awslogsd) in EC2